 Right in line with wallpaper are damage-free wall decals.
 The difference is they won't cover an entire surface area corner to corner, they are basically pieces.
 Walls Need Love also carries amazing wall decals and so does All Posters.
 You can get decals of quotes, flowers, patterns, celestial beings and so much more.
 Whatever tickles your fancy, wall decals truly are great for any room in your home.
 Nurseries are wonderful rooms to use decals because as children grow, their room decor will change with them.
 It is brilliant to be able to have the kind of flexibility that decals lend you.

-Did you know that they make peel-and-stick backsplashes?!
+Did you know that they make peel-and-stick backsplash?!
 It's a revelation.
-Many of our Camden communities boast upgraded or brand new kitchens, that offer beautiful subway tile or mosaic backsplashes, however this may not always be the case, whether it is Camden or not.
+Many of our Camden communities boast upgraded or brand new kitchens, that offer beautiful subway tile or mosaic backsplashes however, this may not always be the case, whether it is Camden or not.
 Having a fabulous backsplash can really take a kitchen to the next level.
-Peel-and-stick backsplash's are completely damage free and come in a myriad of options.
+Peel-and-stick backsplashes are completely damage-free and come in a myriad of options.
 Places like Home Depot and Lowe's are great places to find them.
-Do note that while it is not a painstaking task to put them up or take them down, it is a bit time consuming.
+Do note that while it is not a painstaking task to put them up or take them down, it is a bit time-consuming.
 When you are ready to remove them, make sure you follow these removal tips.
 If you don't want to go the peel-and-stick route, you aren't completely out of options.
 You can use peel-and-stick vinyl or single tiles with glue dots (this one may not be the most reliable as far as sticking for long periods of time).

 Washi Tape Gallery Wall

-This.
-So much this.
-Hanging terrariums are what you might call "in" right now.
-They add not only a really cool vibe to your home but also add serious life to it as well.
-Succulents are a great start for your hanging terrariums.
-In fact, succulents are one of the best plants for apartment living according to one of our most recent blogs, 6 Best Plants for Apartments.
 They are super easy to maintain and look freakishly neat.
-That is not to say other plants are not options by any means.
+That is not to say other plants are not options, by any means.
 Just make sure you find something that does not need to outgrow the size of the terrarium itself.
 Now, for hanging them.
 I'm breaking out the Command brand again.
 You just can't go wrong with them.
 They make Command ceiling hooks and that is what we're using here as our damage-free vessel.
 Now mind you, these babies only hold half a pound which translates into very small terrariums like the ones that World Market sells.
 Sweet little plants can go inside these.
 Also, just to throw it out there, they can totally be faux plants.
 Judgment-free zone.
-(Note: If you are OK with screwing in for a heavier terrarium experience - watch this short how-to video)

 Paper lanterns are so delicate and lovely.
 When done in an appropriate, non-invasive, non-overwhelming way, they really add something special.
 Those Command ceiling hooks I gushed over earlier are literally perfect for these.
-Paper lanterns are incredibly light weight so you can use twine, ribbon or string to hang them.
-They make lanterns that have lights in them (make sure they are battery-operated) as well as in different shapes like round, diamond or star-shaped.
-Just Artifacts has a wide selection for you.
+Paper lanterns are incredibly lightweight so you can use twine, ribbon, or string to hang them.
+They make lanterns that have lights in them (make sure they are battery-operated) as well as in different shapes like round, diamond, or star-shaped.

-In addition to all of these I, of course, can't leave out doing things like buying rugs, pillows, throws and knick-knack items.
+In addition to all of these I, of course, can't leave out doing things like buying rugs, pillows, throws, and knick-knack items.
 They do a great job of adding personality as well in the 'been there, done that' category.
 Oh, and please feel free to hang picture frames and whatever your heart desires on the wall - just use those nifty little Command strips to do the job and keep it damage-free.
 Now I just have one question for you.
 Which one of these fun damage-free decor options will you do first?
 Need a few tips to decorate your balcony?
 See how you can make your balcony lit!